Why This Recipe Works

 Adjust oven racks to upper and lower middle positions.
-Preheat oven to 375°F. Line two baking sheets with parchment paper.
+Preheat oven to 375°F (190°C).
+Line two baking sheets with parchment paper.
 In a medium bowl, combine diced peaches, brown sugar, 2 teaspoons sugar, tapioca, salt, cinnamon, and lemon juice.
 Let stand 10 minutes.

 Unfold puff pastry sheets onto a clean work surface.
 Cut each sheet of pastry into four rectangles.

 Top one half of each rectangle with peach filling.
 Fold the pastry over the filling to form a triangle, pressing out excess air.
 Use your fingers or a fork to press and seal the pastry together.
-Repeat with remaining squares.
+Tansfer to a lined baking sheet and repeat with remaining squares.
 Brush each turnover with egg wash and then sprinkle with remaining sugar.
-Use a knife to make three 1 inch slits on the top of each pastry.
+Use a knife to make three 1-inch slits on the top of each pastry.
 Bake turnovers until golden, about 15 minutes.
 Serve warm.